kubernetes/community/contributors/design-proposals/local-storage-overview.md

 * Run a reliable cluster level logging service to drain logs from the nodes before they get rotated or deleted
 * The runtime partition for overlayfs is optional.
 You do not **need** one.
 * Alert on primary partition failures and act on it immediately.
 Primary partition failures will render your node unusable.
-* Use EmptyDir for all scratch space requirements of your apps.
+* Use EmptyDir for all scratch space requirements of your apps when IOPS isolation is not needed.
 * Make the container’s writable layer `readonly` if possible.
 * Another option is to keep the writable layer on tmpfs.
 Such a setup will allow you to eventually migrate from using local storage for anything but super fast caching purposes or distributed databases leading to higher reliability & uptime for nodes.